 10 Types of Bird Feeders You Need in Your Backyard

 You can never have enough feeders.
 Learn about the types of bird feeders available, and make plans to add a new bird feeder to your yard.

-You can find many different types of suet feeders, including the classic cage design or the cage attached to a vertical wooden platform, giving woodpeckers a place to prop with their tails.
+You can find many different types of suet feeders.
+This style of feeder has the suet cage attached to a vertical wooden platform, giving woodpeckers a place to prop with their tails.
 A suet bird feeder will also attract nuthatches, chickadees, wrens and jays.
 Here’s how to make your own suet.

 Peanut feeders are usually shaped like a tube, which can be filled with out-of-shell or in-shell peanuts.
 Here’s how to make a DIY peanut bird feeder.
 But you can also find them in round, wreath shapes.
 These types of bird feeders have large holes, so the birds (and sometimes squirrels) have to work to get peanuts out.
 Blue jays, nuthatches, tufted titmice and woodpeckers particularly love peanut feeders.
 Want to see birds up close?
 Try a window bird feeder!

 To attract orioles, tanagers, grosbeaks and catbirds, look for fruit feeders that hold oranges, grape jelly and apples.
 These are great feeders to experiment with, especially in spring and fall, when you’ll see the most migrants.
 Don’t miss the best-selling bird feeders of 2022.

 Sugar water feeders are typically found in a few standard shapes, including glass bottle, tube and round dish.
 Whatever shape you choose, this type of bird feeder will be a magnet for those glorious little flyers we call hummingbirds.
 Here’s how to make your own sugar water.
-Also look for orange-colored oriole sugar water feeders.
+Also look for orange-colored oriole feeders.